realBarry123/beta-one/README.md

-# beta-one
+# ShallowMind Beta-One
-A chess engine to challenge (and beat) StockYu
+A minimax chess engine to challenge (and beat) StockYu